l7mp/stunner/doc/CONCEPTS.md

 *listener* for each Gateway in the Gateway hierarchy to terminate clients' TURN sessions, a *cluster* per each UDPRoute to forward packets to the backend services (e.g., to the media servers), plus implements some ancillary administrative and authentication mechanisms to check client credentials before admitting traffic into the cluster.
-You are free to scale the dataplane to as many `stunnerd` pods as you like: Kubernetes will make sure that client connections are conveniently distributed evenly over the pods.
+There is a one-to-one mapping between the control-plane Gateway resources and the `stunnerd` listeners, as well as between the UDPRoute resources and `stunnerd`'s clusters.
+Whenever you modify a Gateway (UDPRoute), the gateway-operator renders a new dataplane configuration with the modified listener (cluster, respectively) specs and the `stunnerd` pods immediately reconcile their state to the new configuration.
+You are free to scale the dataplane to as many `stunnerd` pods as you like:
+Kubernetes will make sure that client connections are conveniently distributed evenly over the pods.

+Note that certain control-plane operations, and in particular the addition, removal or modification of Gateway resources induce a hard *TURN server restart* in `stunnerd`, which causes the dropping of all active connections.
+Until we manage to fix the [pion/turn](https://github.com/pion/turn) libraries underlying `stunnerd` to support the graceful addition and removal of listeners, it is best to avoid live modification of the STUNner Gateway resources.

 ## Help